-Hiking is one of the best ways to enjoy the beauty of Mother Nature.
-And whether it’s the wildflowers of our National Parks or the rolling waves of our beaches, Santa Barbara hiking has the prime spot for your excursion.
+Hiking is one of the best ways to enjoy the beauty of Mother Nature When you are on vacation in Santa Barbara.
+And whether it's the wildflowers of our National Parks or the rolling waves of our beaches, Santa Barbara hiking has the prime spot for your excursion.

 Hiking Santa Barbara is a great way to get a feel for the area - few activities bring you so close to the land, letting you get to observe firsthand its wildlife, flora, and terrain.
 This same reason makes it a great activity for getting pictures - pictures taken on hikes in Santa Barbara can capture the memory of incredible beauty, and makes the perfect vacation souvenir to show off to friends and family back home.